Canvinus/muchat/README.md

 # muchat
-Some files from the production project smart-muchat as an a example of work that has been done
+Some files from the production project smart-muchat as an example of work that has been done